shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

 For each subset, we define both a **within-source** and a **cross-source** split, allowing flexible benchmarking.
 In the **cross-source setup**, both training sets (Train-S3 and Train-S4) are evaluated on the same high-confidence test set (Test-S3\&S4), enabling a controlled comparison between training with **more data vs. cleaner labels**.
 This structure directly supports investigation into the tradeoff between dataset size and annotation fidelity in a real-world ecological setting.

-As shown in Table 3 of the paper, this tradeoff is nuanced: in some cases, training on the larger moderate-confidence split yields better performance, while in others, the cleaner subset provides gains — especially for models more sensitive to label noise.
+As shown in Table 3, this trade-off is nuanced: for most models, the larger moderate-confidence split yields better performance.
+A similar trend was observed when testing on the Al-Wajh data (Test-W).

 We will clarify this intent in the manuscript and explicitly note that the **high-confidence set is a filtered subset of the moderate-confidence set**.
 We appreciate the reviewer prompting us to strengthen the transparency of this benchmark design.

-## 4. Multi-label nature of ReefNet and Fig. 4 clarification
+## 4. Single-label Nature of ReefNet and Fig. 4 Clarification
 **(a) Patch-level, single-label classification** ReefNet follows the standard ecology workflow: each image is overlaid with *sparse points*.
 A fixed-size patch (512×512 px) is cropped around every point and assigned *one* genus label.
 A model performs *single-label* prediction *per patch*, not at the image level.

-**(b) Why Fig. 4 looked confusing**
+**(b) Fig. 4 confusion**
 The figure presents example **patches**, each labeled based only on the **center point**, which is where the annotation was made.
 However, multiple objects may appear within the same patch — as seen in the rightmost example.
 However, the dataset does not support multi-label annotations, a limitation we highlight in the next point.

 To remove ambiguity in Fig. 4 we will: